Rajshahi: Achievements

 Rajshahi has received the National Environment Award in 2013 and 2021, and the Environment Friendly City of the Year title in 2020.
 The city also earned the Prime Minister's National Award for Tree Plantation in 2009, 2010, 2011, and 2013.

 Transport

 Road

 Rajshahi is connected to most other parts of the country via the N6 national highway.
 There are two intercity bus terminals in the city.
 It takes about 5 to 6 hours by road to reach the capital city Dhaka.
-Several bus services, including air-conditioned and non-air-conditioned buses, are available to and from Dhaka.
+Several bus services, including air-conditioned, non-air-conditioned and sleeper buses, are available to and from Dhaka.
 Bus services to other major cities and the district's headquarters are also available from Rajshahi.